fingerprintjs/semantic-release-native-dependency-plugin/README.md

 - The plugin reads version information from podspec json file (iOS) and a custom Gradle task output (Android).
 - It automatically includes the extracted versions in the release notes.
-- Helps maintain transparency about SDK versions used in each release.
+- Helps maintain transparency about dependency versions used in each release.

 ## Requirements